The Hidden Cost of Poor Call Routing for Franchises

 Now multiply this scenario across your franchise network.

-In our analysis of 13,175 calls from 47 home services contractors over 7 months, 74.1% went completely unanswered.
+In our analysis of 130,175 calls from 45 home services contractors over 7 months, 74.1% went completely unanswered—research confirms 62% of calls to home services businesses go unanswered.
 For franchises, this problem multiplies fast.
 If each of your 5 franchise locations receives an average of 42 calls per month, that's 210 total calls.
 Without proper routing, 155 of those calls go unanswered or get routed to the wrong location.

 At a 20% conversion rate and $3,500 average job value, those 155 missed calls represent $108,500 in lost monthly revenue across your franchise network.